Skip to content

 A documented normalized EBITDA

-Normalized EBITDA is the number the buyer will use to calculate value.
-Preparing the normalization upstream — removing personal expenses, identifying non-recurring items, documenting adjustments — speeds up the entire process.
+Normalized EBITDA is often the starting point a buyer uses to defend value.
+Preparing the normalization before going to market — removing personal expenses, identifying non-recurring items, documenting adjustments — speeds up the entire process.

 A well-normalized EBITDA, with documented assumptions, signals a serious seller.
 A rough EBITDA, with vague adjustments, opens the door to negotiating the price down.